ironmeld/builder-hex0/README.md

 ### General Build Instructions
 1. Convert builder-hex0.hex0 to binary
-2. Append zero bytes for a total length of 29696 bytes
+2. Append bytes for a total length of 68608 bytes
-3. Place the hex0 source to be compiled at offset 5120
+3. Place the shell script for your build directly on partition 4 of the disk image
+    * Partition 4 starts at sector 7 which is byte offset 3072 of the disk
-    * The source must be zero terminated, so the maximum length is 24569 bytes.
+    * The script must be zero terminated, so the maximum length is 65535 bytes (+1 zero byte)
+    * See the `check` target in the Makefile for guidance
 4. Launch the PC with the disk image
 5. Wait until the machine reboots and then halts
 6. The disk image itself is the result of the build